xoxfaby/Warframe-Guides/_guides/Arbitrations/Frames/Wisp.md

 ## Wisp
 *Support Frame, buffs team*

+{: .reminder }
+Specters are not optional

 ### Strategy
 Mote setup:
 DD with operator for Madurai Sling strength
-Place your [Nidus Specter][Specters] and wait for it to tether you Stack up [Arcane Power Ramp] by using 2 and 3
-Use an operator ability to trigger [Molt Vigor]
+Place your [Nidus Specter][Specters] and wait for it to tether you Use an operator ability to trigger [Molt Vigor]
 Get energy orb
-Put down a haste mote
+Put down a health mote
 Get energy orb
 DD with operator for Madurai Sling strength
 Use an operator ability to trigger [Molt Vigor]
-Put down a health mote
+Put down another health mote for Arcane Bellicose
+Get energy orb
+DD with operator for Madurai Sling strength
+Use an operator ability to trigger [Molt Vigor]
+Put down another haste mote

 After Mote Setup repeat this:
 DD with operator for Madurai Sling strength